 Intermediate Italian II

 Further develops students' ability to speak, understand, read and write in a cultural context.
 Includes reading and discussion of modern texts, conversation, composition, grammar review and cultural activities.
-For students who have successfully completed Italian 2201 or equivalent or three years of high school Italian.
-(4 lecture hours)
+For students who have successfully completed three years of high school